ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

    `time_close <https://www.tradingview.com/pine-script-reference/v5/#var_time_close>`__ (closing time) values.

 ``top`` and ``bottom``
-   They are the *y* coordinates of the boxe's top and bottom levels (boxes are always rectangular).
+   They are the *y* coordinates of the boxes' top and bottom levels (boxes are always rectangular).
    While they are called price levels, they must be of values that make sense in the script's visual space.
    For an RSI indicator, they would typically be between 0 and 100, for example.
    When an indicator is running as an overlay, then the price scale will usually be that of the chart's symbol.